Frequently asked questions

 Collecting data on outages can be challenging.
 Utility companies often record these data; the availability and quality of the data depend on the utilities’ ability to collect the information.
 Utility input can be cross-checked using World Bank Enterprise Survey data, utility performance reports and input from national regulators.
 The private sector is another useful local source of information regarding personal experiences of power outages.

 All planned interruptions are included.
-For unplanned outages, the outage is deemed to have started from the time at which the utility was made aware of the interruption, either by phone or a system used.
+For unplanned outages, the outage is deemed to have started from the time at which the utility was made aware of the interruption, either by phone or by a system used to monitor outages.
 An outage is an event of interrupted power supply affecting more than one customer.
 Load-shedding is also included.
 Momentary power interruptions, which are commonly defined as outages lasting less than five minutes, are typically not included in the calculations of the SAIDI and SAIFI indexes.
 However, if the minimum outage time to compute SAIDI/SAIFI is over five minutes, economies are not eligible to score on the reliability of supply and transparency of tariff index.